 - 5.1.
 Individuals including hardship grants or educational bursaries. - 5.2.
 Projects that are primarily focused on advancing political ideologies. - 5.3.
 Projects that are primarily focused on promoting religious beliefs, conducting worship activities, or proselytising are not eligible for funding.
-However, projects led by faithbased organisations that address needs of children & young people in a non-religious and inclusive manner and not seeking to influence personal beliefs will be considered. - 5.4.
+However, projects led by faith-based organisations that address needs of children & young people in a non-religious and inclusive manner and not seeking to influence personal beliefs will be considered. - 5.4.
 The repayment of loans or the payment of debts. - 5.5.
-Capital costs1 that are not used to deliver project outcomes and impact. - 5.6.
+Capital costs that are not used to deliver project outcomes and impact. - 5.6.
 Retrospective funding for activity prior to the campaign end date. - 5.7.
 Accommodation for homeless children or families. - 5.8.
 Applications from any government related bodies. - 5.9.
-General awareness-raising, advocacy or research (unless it is carried out in conjunction with service delivery/intervention which falls under one of The Childhood Trust's four impact areas - Children are Healthy, Children are Safe, Children are Resilient, and Children are Confident)
+General awareness-raising, advocacy or research (unless it is carried out in conjunction with service delivery/intervention which falls under one of The Childhood Trust's four impact areas Children are Healthy, Children are Safe, Children are Resilient, and Children are Confident)

-1 As defined by SORPS and relates to an endowment.
+&lt;sup>1 As defined by SORPS and relates to an endowment.

 - 5.10.
 Trips abroad. - 5.11.
-Childcare where there is no evidence of additional need.
+Childcare where there is no evidence of additional need. - 5.12.
+Projects taking place during school time unless they fulfil an additional need not met by statutory provision.